-Playing guitar, whatever your musical style may be (whether it’s blues, rock, funk, reggae, hard rock, metal, country, etc.) requires that you’ve learned the basics of guitar and mastered things like handling a pick, how to place your fingers for a chord, and how to play an arpeggio.
+Playing guitar, whatever your musical style may be (whether it’s blues, rock, funk, reggae, hard rock, metal, country, etc.) requires that you’ve learned the guitar basics.
+It means that you’ve mastered things like handling a pick, placing your hands on the fretboard, and identifying different power chords, barre chords, and aspects of music theory.

 Each style has its own techniques and it is impossible to avoid learning them if you want to improve your guitar playing.